 If you are a beginner in the world of pastels, then stick to the basic minimalism.
 Use just a few pastel coloured garments in the outfit, and mix with Neutral Colours.
 Think of the perfect balance, and mix pale green or pastel mint with Navy, Grey or Beige tones.
 Mixing with Neutrals will make the pastel piece pop.
-One of my personal favourites is popping Peach / Apricot with Grey, illustrated in the combo below.
+One of my personal favourites is popping Peach / Apricot with Grey.

 Generally, go for pieces with clean and sharp lines, which places the emphasis on the shape rather than the pastel shades.
 If you can’t do without some fancy details, you’re best going with lace for adding the drama to your pastels.
 Many designers use pastels for lace pieces, creating a real poetic impressionism: whether it’s a dress, top or skirt, lace works well with pastel shades.